 Click the orange button to the right to learn more about what you can start doing today.

 I am both a multiple myeloma (MM) survivor and MM cancer coach.
 I have been researching and writing about multiple myeloma for years.
-I can honestly say that MM patients and survivors must learn about and employ both conventional (FDA approved) and evidence-based non-conventional therapies if they are to manage their “incurable” blood cancer.
+I can honestly say that MM patients and survivors may want to learn about and employ both conventional (FDA approved) and evidence-based non-conventional therapies if they are to manage their “incurable” blood cancer.

-Curcumin (Cu) is one of the best examples of an evidence-based non-conventional cancer therapy.
+Curcumin (Cu) is one of the best examples I know of of an evidence-based non-conventional cancer therapy.
 The applications of this wonder therapy are too many to write about (but scroll down the page to read research citing the anti-MM, pro-kidney, pro-bone health action of curcumin supplementation.

 Suffice to say that if you have been diagnosed with cancer, any cancer, you must learn about possible applications of this therapy to help you in the weeks, months and years ahead.
 In the age of super high tech oncology it is critical to learn about non-toxic therapies such as curcumin.